axonweb3/axon/common/apm/README.md

-# Metrics documentation for promethues
+# Metrics documentation for prometheus
 All current metrics and usage
 ## API